Elderslie Banksia Scrub Forest

 The Elderslie Banksia Scrub Forest is a critically endangered scrubby woodland situated in southwestern Sydney, New South Wales, Australia.
 Listed under the Environment Protection and Biodiversity Conservation Act 1999, it is a variety of stunted forest or woodland found on sandy substrates associated with deep Tertiary sand deposits, which has been reduced in extent of at least 90% of its original pre-European extent.

 Geography

 It is situated in the present day Nepean River floodplain, chiefly in the Camden area within the Macarthur region of south-western Sydney and is related to the coastal sand and sandstone plateau areas of the state.
 It lies on an area with low-nutrient, heavy clayey sands where Tertiary alluvium sit on another substrate – generally Triassic age sedimentary strata of the Wianamatta Group, around the location of Spring Farm.
-Lying on the Cumberland Plain, the extant of the community ranges from about 13 ha to less than 15 ha.
-The area receives around 750 mm rainfall annually.
+Lying on the Cumberland Plain, the extent of the community ranges from about 13 ha to less than 15 ha.
+The area receives around 750 mm of rainfall annually.